-Credit is usually considered for transfer at the student's request at the time of initial registration as a degree-seeking student.
-Students must supply official transcripts plus an official transcript evaluation for transcripts from outside the United States, and an official translation for transcripts not in English if these documents were not supplied in the admission process.
+Credit is usually considered for transfer at the request of the student at the time of initial registration as a degree-seeking student.
+Students must supply official transcripts plus an official transcript evaluation for transcripts from outside the United States, and an official translation for transcripts not in English, if these documents were not supplied in the admission process.
 Credit transfer requests from students who are admitted provisionally are not considered until they have fulfilled the conditions of their admission and had the provisional qualifier removed from their records.

 Reduction of Credit

-The number of credits required by a doctoral, master of fine arts, or master's program of more than 39 credits may be reduced on the basis of a previously earned master's degree.
+The number of credits required by a doctoral, MFA, or master's program of more than 39 credits may be reduced on the basis of a previously earned master's degree.
 Reduction of credit requires the approval of the program director and the dean or director of the school, college, or institute.
-They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.
-Reduction of credit is limited to a maximum of 30 credits in a doctoral program, 20 in an MFA program, and 18 in the MA in psychology concentration in school psychology, and derive from the degree requirements given below.
+They determine whether the credits are eligible for reduction of credit and applicable to the degree program, and the number of credits to be reduced.
+Reduction of credit is limited to a maximum of 30 credits in a doctoral program, 20 in an MFA program, and 23 in the MA in psychology concentration in school psychology, and derive from the degree requirements given below.

-Students requesting a reduction of credit must supply official transcripts plus an official transcript evaluation for transcripts from outside the United States, and an official translation for transcripts not in English if these documents were not supplied in the admissions process.
-Reduction-of-credit requests from students who are admitted provisionally are not considered until the students have fulfilled the conditions of their admission and had the provisional qualifier removed from their records.
+Students requesting a reduction of credit must supply official transcripts plus an official transcript evaluation for transcripts from outside the United States, and an official translation for transcripts not in English, if these documents were not supplied in the admissions process.
+Reduction-of-credit requests from students who are admitted provisionally are not considered until they have fulfilled the conditions of their admission and had the provisional qualifier removed from their records.

-Credits used in reduction of credit are not subject to time limits, and the credits must have been applied to a previous degree.
+There are no time limits on credits used in reduction of credit, and the credits must have been applied to a previous degree.
 All the other conditions given above for eligibility of transfer of credit apply also to reduction of credits.

 Credit by External Exam